InTEGr8or/moral-rights/README.md

 You can't establish a universal system of rights by basing it on a right to violate other people's rights.
 There can be no such right, since it would undermine the concept of right and wrong in general.

+### The Popularity of Populism

+It's important to show the problems with democracy as an ideal, because it's the most popular ideal in _many_ ways.

+Countless books and articles focus on "The Threat to Democracy" and "Liberty vs Democracy" [citation needed]

+Additionally, societal progress of privatly owned printing, production, and industry is labeld "The democratization of printing" and "the democratization of production", when, in fact, it's the opposite of democratization.
+No one has to vote on what their private means of production will produce.

 ### The Principle of Populism

 Majority-rule is called out explicitly because it pervades politial thinking amongst advocates of the left and the right in the current day.